computorcat/soul-keygen/README.md

 ======== README ===========

 NO THIS NOT HARMFUL!!!!!!!!

-this will not generage keys for anything so don't even try.. this is all just for fun!
+this will not generate keys for anything so don't even try that..

+this is all just for fun!